Clinical Practice Resources

 Women’s Health and Orthopaedic Section’s ICF-Based Clinical Practice Guidelines on Pelvic Girdle Pain in the Antepartum Population

-Susan C. Clinton , PT, DScPT, OCS, WCS, FAAOMPT, Alaina Newell , PT, DPT, WCS, CLT-LANA, Patricia A. Downey , PT, PhD, DPT, Kimberly Ferreira , PT, PhD, MSPT
+Susan C. Clinton , PT, DScPT, OCS, Board-Certified Women's Health Clinical Specialist, FAAOMPT, Alaina Newell , PT, DPT, Board-Certified Women's Health Clinical Specialist, CLT-LANA, Patricia A. Downey , PT, PhD, DPT, Kimberly Ferreira , PT, PhD, MSPT

 The creations of clinical practice guidelines (CPGs) is a crucial process for examining and maintaining the validity of recommendations, as well as provide classification and definition using the International Classifi cation of Functioning, Disability, and Health (ICF) terminology related to impairment of body function, structure, activity limitations, and participation restrictions.

 Position statements provided by the Academy of Pelvic Health Physical Therapy articulate the association’s official position or belief about certain clinical practice topics.

 The Academy of Pelvic Health Physical Therapy (APTA Pelvic Health) would like to invite Physical Therapist Assistants (PTA) to participate in the continuing education courses in the pelvic and pregnancy series (CAPP, or Certificate of Achievement in Pelvic/Pregnancy).
 Participation for PTAs will include successful completion of lab skills testing and written examinations.
 Currently, the “CAPP” designation may be achieved by PTs.
 While PTAs are encouraged to attend the CAPP courses, the CAPP designation remains for the practitioners (PTs) who will perform evaluative activities with patients/clients…

 Internal Physical Therapy Pelvic Examinations and Interventions